Women's Eyeglasses & Frames:

 Top Frame Trends This Season

-For women, the color purple has been a top trend in apparel and accessories this year, and according to the color forecasting company Pantone, it will continue into the spring.
+For women, the color purple has been a top trend in apparel and accessories lately, and according to the color forecasting company Pantone, it will continue throughout the year.

 Pantone has selected "radiant orchid" as the color of the year for 2014, a radical departure from 2013's emerald and 2012's "tangerine tango."
 According to the company, radiant orchid has rosy undertones that "radiate on the skin, producing a healthy glow."